 How are sprouts eaten?

-In order to be eaten safely, sprouts will need to be cooked before consumption due to the potential risk of food-borne pathogens.
-This is because the humid conditions sprouts are grown in are similar to that of fungi.
+When eaten, sprouts are still consumed with the seed along with the budding plant.
+In order to be eaten safely, sprouts will need to be cooked before consumption due to the aforementioned risk of food-borne pathogens.

 A few commonly eaten sprouts include alfalfa and various types of bean sprouts.
 Sprouts can be sautéed, steamed, or used in stir-fry.